UBC-MDS/PyPunisher/README.md

 from pypunisher.example_data import X_train, X_val, y_train, y_val, true_best_feature
 ```

-> Note: This example dataset has only one predictive feature.
-> We'll see which one below.
+**Note:** PyPunisher comes with `example_data` for testing and tutorial purposes.
+This example dataset has only one predictive feature.
+We'll see which one below.

 ```python
 model = LinearRegression()